celery/celery/docs/userguide/calling.rst

 .. seealso::

-    Hard-coding queue names in code is not recommended, the best practice is to use configuration routers (:setting:`task_routes`).
+    Hard-coding queue names in code isn't recommended, the best practice is to use configuration routers (:setting:`task_routes`).

     To find out more about routing, please see :ref:`guide-routing`.